-The quarter over quarter increase of \$6.1 million in selling, general and administrative expenses was attributable to a \$2.2 million increase in personnel and other labor-related costs, a \$2.0 million increase associated with higher legal fees and the settlement of a lawsuit, a \$1.4 million increase in marketing expenditures, a \$0.8 million increase in our provision for doubtful accounts receivable, partially offset by a decline of \$0.3 million in other expenses.
-The increase in personnel and labor-related costs resulted primarily from an increase in sales staff and commissions, partially offset by a decline in third party staffing costs.
+The quarter over quarter decrease of \$1.1 million in selling, general and administrative expenses was attributable to a \$5.2 million decrease in personnel and other labor-related costs partially offset by a \$1.8 million increase in travel costs, a \$1.0 million increase in marketing expenses and a \$1.3 million net increase in other expenses.
+The decrease in personnel and labor-related costs related primarily to lower commission and incentive costs associated with the decline in revenues.
 The increase in marketing costs was driven by programs to promote brand awareness and drive sales growth.
-The increase in the provision for doubtful accounts resulted from an overall increase in accounts receivable.